Longlands

-Longlands is an area of South East London that straddles the boundary of both the London Borough of Bexley and the Royal Borough of Greenwich.
+Longlands is an area of South East London that straddles the boundaries of the London boroughs of Bexley, Bromley and Greenwich.
 It lies north west of Sidcup and south east of Eltham.

 Some old maps and records have the name as two words "Long Lands", and show it was in the Foots Cray/Sidcup parish in the Hundred of Ruxley.